mariadb-corporation/MaxScale/Documentation/Getting-Started/MaxGUI.md

 In details page, resource parameters as well as relationships can be modified in its parameters section.

-Deletion of a resource or other settings can be done by clicking the setting icon located next to the resource name.
-Eg: Clicking the setting icon in Monitor detail page will popup three icons allowing to stop, start and delete monitor, respectively.
+Deletion of a resource or other actions can be done by clicking the setting icon located next to the resource name. e.g. Clicking the setting icon in Monitor detail page will popup three icons allowing to stop, start and delete monitor, respectively.

 For Server, monitor relationship can be modified by hovering rectangular "Monitor" block section at the top of the page.